denisaapopa/plinko-play-controller-sdk/README.md

     - **`playAmount`**: The current play amount.
     - **`setPlayAmount`**: A function to set the play amount.
   - **`autoPlayDelay`** (optional): The delay (in milliseconds) before auto play starts.
+  - **`overlayPlayButton`** (optional):
+    - Accepts a function that returns the content of the special button.
+    - When provided, it overlays the play button, indicating bonus rounds or special gameplay options.
+    - **_Only appear when the controller is disabled_**

 ---